Climate, Capitalism and Communities

 Bringing an innovative, ethnographic toolkit to bear on a crisis that is at once global and highly localised, the authors shift attention away from the consequences of climate change, to a focus on the social relations and power structures that continue to prevent effective action.

-Astrid B. Stensrud is Associate Professor in the Department of Global Development and Planning at the University of Agder.
-She holds a PhD in Social Anthropology from the University of Oslo.
+Astrid B. Stensrud is a postdoctoral fellow in the Department of Social Anthropology, University of Oslo, as part of the research project 'Overheating: the three crises of globalisation'.
 Since 2001, she has done extensive ethnographic research in the Peruvian Andes.
-She has recently published several journal articles and book chapters on climate change, water and neoliberalism, for publications including Ethnos: Journal of Anthropology and Critique of Anthropology.
+She has recently published several journal articles and book chapters on climate change, water and neoliberalism, for publications including Ethnos: Journal of Anthropology.
 She is the co-editor of forthcoming volume, Climate, Capitalism and Communities (Pluto 2019).

 Thomas Hylland Eriksen is Professor of Social Anthropology at the University of Oslo and former President of the European Association of Social Anthropologists.
 He is the author of numerous classics of anthropology, including Small Places, Large Issues - 4th Edition (Pluto, 2015) and What is Anthropology? - 2nd Edition (Pluto, 2017).